omeka/omeka-s-enduser/docs/sites/site_pages.md

 ### List of pages

-This block displays a linked list of pages.
+Displays a bullet list of linked pages.
 You may select from pages that are within the site.
 Other navigation items, such as Custom URLs and Browse pages, are not available.

 Click the "Add pages" button in the block to reveal a drawer that contains all of the pages in the site.
 Click on the individual page to add it to the list.